I'm Getting My Act Together and Taking It on the Road: Concept

 The lead, Heather, is a 39-year-old divorcée attempting a comeback as a pop star.
-Generally considered a feminist vehicle, the plot centers around her displaying new material for her manager without relying on showbiz clichés.
+Generally considered a feminist vehicle, the plot centers on her displaying new material for her manager without relying on showbiz clichés.
 However, "The collaborators are emphatic that they never meant the musical to be a feminist declaration.
 'We were writing about relationships between men and women, not about women’s roles in society as a whole,' explains Ford."

 Synopsis

 Manager Joe Epstein returns from a trip and finds his star Heather Jones on stage at a nightclub, singing her own songs about the emancipation of women, together with the two singers Alice and Cheryl and the band.
-She told Joe Epstein that this would be her new show.
-Joe, who had been Heather's friend for a long time, reacted angrily to Heather's change, but he was not able to persuade Heather to go back to her usual role.
+She tells Joe Epstein that this would be her new show.
+Joe, who has been Heather's friend for a long time, reacts angrily to Heather's change, but he is not able to persuade Heather to go back to her usual role.
 Almost 40 years old, she feels that the time has come for a change.
-The songs she is singing now are touching Joe in an unpleasant way, because they remind him of the way he treats his own wife.
+Joe finds the songs she is singing now unpleasant, because they remind him of the way he treats his own wife.
 Heather is determined to support women's liberation; she splits up with her manager and goes on to perform her own show.